eexzy/projects-AI/README.md

 * Train a sequence to sequence network for English to French translation (on a simple dataset)

 #### [Face Generation](https://github.com/eexzy/projects-AI/tree/master/face_generation):
-* Use a DCGAN on the CelebA dataset to generate images of novel and realistic human faces.
+* Use a DCGAN(Deep Convolutional GAN) on the CelebA dataset to generate images of novel and realistic human faces.

 ## Machine Learning Engineer Nanodegree (Udacity)